 Dementia is diagnosed based on medical history, physical examination, a mental status exam, and lab and imaging tests.
 The doctor will do tests to identify if dementia is treatable.
-Even if dementia is caused by condition that cannot be reversed, knowing the type of dementia helps the doctor prescribe appropriate medicines or other treatments.
+Even if dementia is caused by a condition that cannot be reversed, knowing the type of dementia helps the doctor prescribe appropriate medicines or other treatments.
 Treatment may not cure dementia but it may slow the progress and improve mood and behaviour.

 During a medical history, the doctor will try to find out if a physical problem, recent illnesses or other life events could be the cause of memory loss or other symptoms such as behavioural problems.
-If needed, the doctor may interview a close relative or friend to get detailed history.
+If needed, the doctor may interview a close relative or friend to get the detailed history.
 The doctor may ask you about your medications (both prescription and over-the-counter, and including all vitamin, herbal, and dietary supplements).
 Some elderly people develop symptoms suggestive of dementia which are actually the result of taking medicines that don't work well together.
-During physical examination, the doctor will note behaviour, personality, general appearance, tone of voice etc. For example, people with frontotemporal dementia may display a lack of social awareness and loss of inhibition.
+During the physical examination, the doctor will note behaviour, personality, general appearance, the tone of voice etc. For example, people with frontotemporal dementia may display a lack of social awareness and loss of inhibition.

-The health professional will do mental health assessment.
-These tests check your ability to perform simple and sequential tasks and orientation of time (day, month etc.) and space (place where you are).
-The doctor may ask the person to do activities such as repeat a series of words, draw a clock face, and count back from 100 by 7s.
+The health professional will do a mental health assessment.
+These tests check your ability to perform simple and sequential tasks and orientation of time (day, month etc.) and space (or place where you are).
+The doctor may ask the person to do activities such as repeat a series of words, draw a clock face and count back from 100 by 7s.
 The doctor may interview the family member present during the exam regarding the person's day-to-day functioning, memory, and changes in personality.
 Certain tests such as Addenbrooke's Cognitive Examination may be done to differentiate dementia from other mental illness (such as Alzheimer's disease from frontotemporal dementia).

 Tests will be done to rule out treatable causes of dementia.
-Some blood tests which may be done include:
+Some blood tests which may be done, include: